straris/react-shopping-cart/README.md

 #### Testing
 ##### Part 1: UI Automation
+To prepare the application state for the tests I used App actions in order to expose internal functionality to cypress, in this case the method _useCart_ is exposed and _addProduct_ is used to add a product in the cart

 - Add to cart (cypress\tests\addToCart.cy.ts):
 -- User can add a product in the cart and the cart always updates respectively -- Information in the cart always match with user's selection